Perfectionism gave us many wonderful things:

 Kafka also loves relativizations.
 His prose is full of borderline juristic language, dissecting the situation – which makes sense when you know that he was, in fact, a jurist by profession.

 The chief clerk comes to bother Gregor and to demand his presence at the business site, but he also mentions that, “This morning, your employer did suggest a possible reason for your failure to appear, it’s true – it had to do with the money that was recently entrusted to you – but I came near to giving him my word of honor that that could not be the right explanation.“

-You can see that there is a bad accusation implied (“You are a thief!”), but at the same time the chief clerk tries to help Gregor by almost laying down his word of honor for him – because there is always a bit of the positive showing through the negative.
+You can see that there is a bad accusation implied (“You are a thief!”), but at the same time the chief clerk tries to help Gregor by almost laying down his word of honor for him – because there is always a bit of the positive (some trust) showing through the negative.
 Counter-thoughts like these make the text a lot more realistic.